 Hi!
 We're Lisa and Erika; two sisters who love Keto and cocktails, but hate how sugared up and carb loaded they can be.
-Our goal is to create Keto-friendly cocktails under 5 carbs so that you can sustain your Keto lifestyle and have some fun along the way.
+Our goal is to create Low carb/keto-friendly cocktails under 5 carbs so that you can sustain your healthy lifestyle and have some fun along the way.
 We take our booze very seriously and hope you will join us in our experiments!
 Cheers!

 Lisa & Erika